 A head count is taken before walking the Nursery and Pre-Prep III children down to the Nursery classroom.
+In the summer term Pre-Prep III children will go to the tennis courts in preparation for transition into Pre-Prep II.
 Any children in Pre-Prep II or above then walked to the tennis courts.
 If it is bad weather the children go to the theatre instead of the tennis courts.